cMadan/calcSulc/README.md

 % The calcSulc toolbox is available from: http://cmadan.github.io/calcSulc/.
 %
 % Please cite this paper if you use the toolbox:
 %   Madan, C. R. (under review).
-Extending FreeSurfer to estimate sulcal morphology.
+Robust estimation of sulcal morphology.
 %
 %
 % 20180808 CRM